Leopold Tyrmand

 Leopold Tyrmand (May 16, 1920 – March 19, 1985) was a Polish novelist, writer, and editor.
-Tyrmand emigrated from Poland to the United States in 1966, and five years later married an American, Mary Ellen Fox.
+Tyrmand emigrated from Poland to the United States in 1966 and five years later married an American, Mary Ellen Fox.
 He served as editor of an anti-communist monthly Chronicles of Culture with John A. Howard.
 Tyrmand died of a heart attack at the age of 64 in Florida.

 Life

 Youth

-Leopold Tyrmand was born in a Polish Jewish assimilated secular family in Warsaw, son to Mieczyslaw Tyrmand and Maryla Oliwenstein.
+Leopold Tyrmand was born to a Polish Jewish assimilated secular family in Warsaw, son to Mieczyslaw Tyrmand and Maryla Oliwenstein.
 His father had a wholesale leather business.

 His paternal grandfather, Zelman Tyrmand, was a member of the management board of Warsaw's Nożyk Synagogue.

 In 1938 he matriculated at Warsaw's Jan Kreczmar Gymnasium.
 He went to Paris, where he studied for a year at the faculty of architecture at the Académie des Beaux-Arts, the Academy of Fine Arts.
 There he met for the first time Western European culture and American jazz.
 Both of these fascinations left a lasting mark on his work.